MaxSoloshenko/restapi/README.md

 ###What macros are there for variables?
 * {GUID} - will generate guid without "-"
 * {DATE(yyyy-MM-dd'T'HH:mm:ss.SSS'Z')} - will generate date in given format
-* {emailh} - will generate random row of symbols with length 25